nodejs/node/deps/npm/doc/files/package.json.md

     , "version": "1.2.5"
     , "bin" : { "my-program" : "./path/to/program" } }

+Please make sure that your file(s) referenced in `bin` starts with `#!/usr/bin/env node`, otherwise the scripts are started without the node executable!

 ## man

 Specify either a single file or an array of filenames to put in place for the